 A cracked or broken drive belt

 The experience is somewhat similar to the one above.
-A broken serpentine or drive belt will produce a loud squeaking, squealing, or slapping noise when you turn on the AC in your car.
+A broken serpentine or drive belt will produce a loud ac belt squeaking or slapping noise when you turn on the AC in your car.

 Unfortunately, the problem doesn’t end with the air conditioner.
 A cracked serpentine belt will affect the proper functioning of a car’s alternator, water pump, and power steering pump.